 Need to change your payment due date?
 With a Marcus personal loan, you can change your due date up to three times during the life of the loan.
 You can first make the change during the loan setup stage, but you can also do it after you make your first payment.

 Note that changes take a month to process.
 So if an amount is already scheduled, you’ll need to make that payment before any changes take effect for the following month.

 Another interesting thing Marcus does is give a reward for on-time payments.
 Make 12 consecutive, on-time payments, and they’ll allow you to defer one payment.
-You don’t get out of making the payment, an extra month is simply added to the life of the loan.
+You don’t get out of making the payment, one month is simply added to the life of the loan.

 More spectacular still is that your loan won’t take any fees or interest during the ‘reward.’
-Plus, depending on your loan’s term, you can do this as many times as you want each time you make at least 12 on-time payments.
+Plus, depending on your loan terms, you can do this as many times as you want each time you make at least 12 on-time payments.